-Based on Margaret Mitchell’s 1936 novel, Gone with the Wind follows Scarlett O’Hara (Vivien Leigh) as she grows from young adulthood into a woman in the South preceding, during, and following the Civil War.
+Based on Margaret Mitchell’s 1936 novel by the same name, Gone with the Wind follows Scarlett O’Hara (Vivien Leigh) as she grows from young adulthood into a woman in the South preceding, during, and following the Civil War.
 She wants to be like her mother, regarded as a great lady in the community, but she makes poor decisions that routinely cause a scandal instead.
 Scarlett meets the rogue Rhett Butler (Clark Gable) at the home of her love interest, Ashleigh Wilkes (Leslie Howard).
 She spends a great deal of time with her sister-in-law, Ashleigh’s wife, Melanie (Olivia DeHaviland) and is scornful of her.
 Rhett finds that no matter where he travels, or how many times Scarlett marries another man, he can’t get her out of his head.
 Meanwhile, Scarlett frequently plots to remain close to Ashleigh.
 It’s a great love story, set against the backdrop of the Civil War and Atlanta during Reconstruction.
 Even if Clark Gable did denounce it as being a “woman’s film,” it’s worth a viewing.

 There is plenty of food in Gone with the Wind.
 In the beginning of the film as Scarlett dresses to go to a barbecue, Mammy (Hattie McDaniel), implores her to eat before she goes, because ladies don’t stuff themselves in public.
 There’s a scene involving Christmas dinner during the war where the butler is chasing a chicken around the yard in a rainstorm, and Aunt Pittypat advises her guests to enjoy the wine slowly, because “it is the last.”
 Rhett and Scarlett honeymoon in New Orleans, and Scarlett is shown at a restaurant there, stuffing in food as though she’ll never eat again.
 This is because during the war, she and her family almost did starve, until the night Scarlett went out to the garden, dug up a root vegetable and announce, “As God is my witness, I’ll never be hungry again.”